laabratory/laabratory.github.io/_posts/optimizing-up-the-ux-stack.md

 Towards 1, I wrote a self-modifying website.
 It doesn't currently have rich integrations or a mechanism for persisting the changes made.
 But it accomplishes a lot of what we hope to achieve with adaptive UI in the first pass.

 Try it out here: [End User Modifiable Website](/self-modifying-website.html).
-You can view the source code here: [aadalal/self-modifying-website](https://github.com/AaDalal/self-modifying-website)
+You can view the source code here: [aadalal/self-modifying-website](https://github.com/AaDalal/self-modifying-website).
+You can also just download this page -- it's a single HTML file.